microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 String getJvmErgonomicsProfile()
 ```

+### Deprecation of Server and Client Class Machine model

+The HotSpot JVM has a concept of Server and Client Class machine model.
+This concept will be deprected, along with the following flags:

+- `-server`
+- `-client`
+- `-XX:+NeverActAsServerClassMachine`
+- `-XX:+AlwaysActAsServerClassMachine`

+A warning message will advert the user that these flags will be removed in the future.
+To achieve the same traditional heuristics as `Client Class Machine`, users will have to ensure the `shared` (default) profile is selected.

 ## Testing

-This proposal only affects ergonomiocs when `dedicated` profile is active, by either selecting it directly, or by using `auto`.
+This proposal only affects ergonomics heuristics for when `dedicated` profile is active, by either selecting it directly, or by using `auto` mode.
 This profile will be thoroughly performance tested with a variety of workloads commonly deployed in dedicated environments such as containers, with a variety of memory and CPU settings.

 ## Risks and Assumptions
 The `dedicated` profile may not be ideal for certain workloads where non-heap memory is required beyond assumed differences between total available memory and heuristics ergonomically selected.